FreddieBoi/FreddiChat/README.md

 FreddiChat
 ==========
 FreddiChat is a simple chat client and server solution written in C# using WCF (client, server) and WPF (client).
-It uses NetNamedPipeBinding or WSDualHttpBinding for connections.
+It uses NetNamedPipeBinding, NetTcpBinding or WSDualHttpBinding for connections.
 In its looks and interaction patterns it is rather similar to mIRC or other channel based clients.
 FreddiChat however only provides one channel per server.

 Implementation
 --------------